Jammu and Kashmir Police: History

 The first specific Jammu & Kashmir police force came into existence in the year 1873 with one police officer known as Kotwal and 14 Thanedars for Srinagar City.
 This police force would control crime and take care of law and order situations with help of Chowkidars and Harkars, who were paid mandatorily by the residents of Imperial Kashmir Union.

 It was in 1913 that the state requisitioned the service of an Imperial Police (IP) officer on deputation and appointed Mr Broadway as the first Inspector General of Police in June, 1913.
 He continued to be Police chief up to 1917 and was followed by other IP officers.

 Since then the Police in J&K has undergone several re-organizations, The employee strength of Police in J&K in the year 1889-90 was 1040, which further rose to 1570 in the year 1903 and forty years later, in 1943–44, the strength of J&K Police was 3179 and at present it has exceeded 83000 mark.

 Organizational structure

-Jammu and Kashmir Police comes under direct control of Ministry of Home Affairs, Government of India.
+Jammu and Kashmir Police is administratively managed by the UT’s Home Department under the supervision of the Lieutenant Governor of Jammu and Kashmir.
+Operational leadership is provided by the Director General of Police appointed by the Ministry of Home Affairs (MHA).
+MHA also determines the budget of the J&K police.

-The Jammu and Kashmir Police is headed by Director General of Police (DGP) who is always a senior IPS officer.